pivotal/docs-tap/tap-gui/configurator/dependency-version-refs.hbs.md

 with Configurator, you must choose a compatible version based on your version of Tanzu Application Platform.

-Tanzu Application Platform v1.6 does not support any external plug-ins.
+Tanzu Application Platform versions earlier than v1.7 do not support any external plug-ins.

 Tanzu Application Platform v1.7.0 offers the following support: